sd17spring/sd17spring.github.io/_assignments/mini-project-1-gene-finder.md

 ---
 date: 2017-01-21
-description: ''
+description: >
+  In this assignment you will be writing a Python program that analyzes a DNA sequence and outputs snippets of DNA that are likely to be protein-coding genes.
+You will then use your program to find genes in a sequence of DNA from the bacterium Salmonella Enterica.
 due_date: '2017-02-06'
 parts:
-  - name: part 1
+  - name: Week 1
     due_date: 2017-01-30
-  - name: part 2
+  - name: Week 2
     due_date: 2017-02-06
 title: 'Mini Project 1: Gene Finder'
 ---